 It has been another eventful and busy year at VITAC.
-In addition to captioning more than 575,000 hours of programming in 2019 – that’s a little more than 11,000 hours of captioning per week – we also announced new technologies, shared thousands of articles and updates via our social channels, and worked closely with consumers and advocates to provide the highest quality captions.
+In addition to captioning nearly 600,000 hours of programming in 2019 – that’s more than 11,000 hours of captioning per week – we also announced new technologies, shared thousands of articles and updates via our social channels, and worked closely with consumers and advocates to provide the highest quality captions.

 We kicked off 2019 with the launch of our new, refreshed ordering site, making it even easier for clients to order new captioning services and update already scheduled captioning projects.